Delta SkyMiles® Reserve American Express Card Review

 If you prefer a card that offers a ton of ways to earn travel rewards, The Platinum Card® from American Express could be a better fit.

 The Platinum Card® from American Express has a much higher fee of $695 but offers a ton of premium perks.
 To begin with, you can earn 100,000 Membership Rewards® points after you spend $6,000 on purchases within the first six months of opening your card.
-Plus, the card comes with several credits, such as up to a $200 airline fee credit; up to a $200 hotel credit; up to a $240 digital entertainment credit, and more.
+Plus, the card comes with several credits, such as up to a $200 airline fee credit for incidental charges with a pre-selected airline and more.
 Terms apply.
 Enrollment may be required for select perks.

 With the Amex Platinum card, you can earn 5X Membership Rewards® points on flights booked directly with airlines or via AmexTravel.com (up to $500,000 on these purchases per calendar year) and 5X points on prepaid hotel purchases made on AmexTravel.com.